 Pukka's Turmeric Active is a great formula to support everyday mobility and flexibility and for use after sporting activities.
-This tailored blend of 12 botanicals including boswellia, ginger and our Wholistic Turmeric is designed to maximise the benefits to the body during sporting activity and to support ease of movement.
+This tailored blend of 12 botanicals including boswellia, ginger is designed to maximise the benefits to the body during sporting activity and to support ease of movement.

 As a B.Sc. qualified Ayurvedic practitioner and yoga teacher, Jo is passionate about bringing these two ancient sciences together to help people feel empowered about their health.
 Jo has put her post-graduate certificate in education to good use, co-founding the Ayurveda academy to help others learn of the wonders of Ayurveda.
 Jo has also earned a Masters degree in human sciences from Oxford University and has taught in several schools

 B.Sc. qualified Ayurvedic practitioner and yoga teacher